 Some funny/interesting cultural differences…

-- no fans in bathrooms (the bathrooms got SO steamy and fogged up when showering)
+- no fans in the bathrooms (the bathrooms got SO steamy and fogged up when showering)

 - no iced coffee (I can’t wait to have my first back home!)